Outdoor Illumination Guide: LED Garden Lighting | 2025 UK Edition

 • Current (mA) = 0.42 × 1000 = 420mA

-This information can help you determine how efficiently your solar panel will charge the battery.
+This information can help you determine how efficiently your panel will charge the battery.
 Look for higher milliamp ratings for faster charging and better performance, especially in winter.

-Solar Panel Current Calculator & Quality Rating
+Panel Current Calculator & Quality Rating

 Product Longevity (Physical Lifespan)